PittsburghPG/post-gazette-longform-template/README.md

 1. Download .zip file from this Github page.
 2. Load the images you'll be using into the `/img` folder.
 (Make sure they're not too big!
 I usually export full-screen images at a max of 2000px wide.)
+3. Prepare the text of the story by removing "smart commas" and adding `<p>` tags around each line.
+(I'd cheat and copy-and-paste your text into http://www.textfixer.com/html/convert-text-html.php.)
 3. Fill out `header.html` from `/html`
   * Copy and paste into `index.html`.
 4. Fill out `section.html`.